elastic/package-registry/ASSETS.md

 Index data is data that should be written into Elasticsearch.
 The data format is expected to be in the [Bulk format](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html).

-If the user can configure the index, the integrations manager should potentially be able to overwrite / prefix the index fields inside the loaded data.
+If the user can configure the index, the package manager should potentially be able to overwrite / prefix the index fields inside the loaded data.

 Loading of data can fail or partially fail.
 Because of this handling on failure must be possible.